Kip Rosser’s solo performances, staged productions, award-winning compositions and industry

 short film, Gravity.
-In 2014 he provided the theremin tracks by composer Dane Walker for the new Toddy Burton film, Scientists in the Woods.
+In 2014 he provided the theremin tracks by composer Dane Walker for the Toddy Burton Eames film, Scientists in the Woods.
 In 2016, he composed the theremin soundtrack for Michael Jason Allen’s feature film, An Idle Mind is the Devil’s Playground.
 Rosser’s latest CD of original ambient compositions for theremin, Lessons from Vinegar Mother, was released in